 the best design.
 Here we can see the different stages

-of the creative process of creating a design based off challenging the viewers perspective.
-There is exploration of color and depth as the designs progress.
+of the creative process of creating a design based on challenging the viewer’s perspective.
+There is an exploration of color and depth as the designs progress.
 Once the final design was reached the colors were dialed back to better communicate country rock music, yet still using the depth and orientation being explored from earlier attempts

 From Ink To Digital

 Some things are easier to create by hand than by computers.
-Each ink blot was created by placing different dots and lines of Indian ink onto watercolor paper, folding it in half, and reopening them to reveal magical patterns within.
+Each inkblot was created by placing different dots and lines of Indian ink onto watercolor paper, folding it in half, and reopening them to reveal magical patterns within.
 After creating several ink blots the most interesting designs were then scanned and used in the designs seen above.